DanielXMoore/Civet/civet.dev/cheatsheet.md

 ### Functions as Infix Operations

-You can "bless" an existing function to behave as an infix operator like so:
+You can "bless" an existing function to behave as an infix operator (and a negated form) like so:

 <Playground>
-operator foo
+operator contains
+x contains y
-x foo y
+x not contains y
 </Playground>

 You can combine this with a [variable declaration](#variable-declaration):